asset-group/asset-group.github.io/_projects/secure-embedded.md

 <b>Application for Postdoc Positions:</b><br>
 </font>

-Applications should include a two page research statement describing your research interests and experience and how they relate to the project, a detailed CV and the contact information of two reference persons.
+Applications should include a two-page research statement describing his/her research interests and experience and how they relate to the project, a detailed CV and the contact information of two referees.
 Prospective candidates are expected to join from <b>February 2019</b> or soon after.

-You are welcome to submit your application no later than
-<b>31st October, 2018</b>.
+We will look for applications until the positions are filled.
+However, prospective applicants are highly encouraged to submit their applications by <b>31st October, 2018</b>.

-For submitting your application, combine all the documents in a single PDF and send to <b>Sudipta Chattopadhyay (email: sudipta_chattopadhyay@sutd.edu.sg)</b>
+For submitting the application, combine all the required documents in a single PDF document and send to <b>Sudipta Chattopadhyay (email: sudipta_chattopadhyay@sutd.edu.sg)</b>
 and <b>Ahmed Rezine (email: ahmed.rezine@liu.se)</b> — the investigators of the project.
 All research activities will be carried out in SUTD, Singapore.